AnkiTools/AnkiSharp/README.md

 - synchronize with ankiweb ? :zzz:
 - Refactoring :zzz:
 - Add images and audio :zzz:
-- Generate audio with synthetizer or other tools?
-(Need to be careful about different languages) :zzz:
+- Generate audio with synthetizer or other tools? :ok_hand:

 ## Issues

-- If you add the character ' the SQL query doesn't work

 ## Resources